junxit/us-congress-bills-111/metadata.md

 - 2009-06-12 — Placed on the Union Calendar, Calendar No. 76.
 - 2009-06-12 — Reported by the Committee on House Administration.
 H. Rept.
 111-153.
 - 2009-06-12 — Reported by the Committee on House Administration.
 H. Rept.
 111-153.
+- 2009-07-07 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-07-07 — Considered as unfinished business. (consideration: CR H7725)
+- 2009-07-07 — Considered under suspension of the rules. (consideration: CR H7719-7721)
+- 2009-07-07 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+135.
+- 2009-07-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-07-07 — Mr. Johnson (GA) moved to suspend the rules and agree to the resolution.
+- 2009-07-07 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 399 - 1 (Roll no. 478). (text: CR H7719)
+- 2009-07-07 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 399 - 1 (Roll no. 478).(text: CR H7719)